pavitsingh87/ECommProjectGroup2/documentation/README.md

 7. Social Media Integration:

 Seamless integration with popular social media platforms for easy sharing of products and promotions.
-Social login options for user convenience.

 8. Shipping and Order Tracking: